MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

 3. In the pop-up dialog box, enter your credentials so you can access Power Automate.

-4. Look for the Connected Store widget.
+4. Look for the Connected Store widget that looks like this.

     ![Connected Store widget](media/command-center-connected-store-widget.PNG "Connected Store widget")